Skip to main content

 Install Make

-Make is essential for building projects, especially when working with embedded systems.
-Matrix OS use Make on top of chip vendor provided build system to achieve cross platform.
+Make is crucial for building projects, especially when working with embedded systems.
+Matrix OS uses Make on top of the chip vendor-provided build system to achieve cross-platform compatibility.

-1. Install Chocolatey, we will be using it to get the latest make.
-See Set up Chocolatey to install Chocolatey.
+1. Install Chocolatey, which will be used to get the latest version of Make.

-2. Restart your terminal to make sure Chocolatey is ready to use.
+2. Restart your terminal to ensure Chocolatey is ready to use.

 choco install make